astral-sh/uv/docs/guides/scripts.md

 Multiple dependencies can be requested by repeating with `--with` option.

 Note that if `uv run` is used in a _project_, these dependencies will be included _in addition_ to the project's dependencies.
-To opt-out of this behavior, use the `--isolated` flag.
+To opt-out of this behavior, use the `--no-project` flag.

 ## Declaring script dependencies